UPPMAX/UPPMAX-documentation/docs/software/R.md

 ```
 Once the interactive job has begun, load an RStudio module and an R_packages module and run "rstudio" from there.

+## What R packages are in the omnibus R_packages modules?

 R_PACKAGES/4.1.1
 As of 2021-11-11 there are a total of 21659 R packages installed.
 A total of 21740 packages are available in CRAN and BioConductor.
 18022 CRAN packages are installed, out of 18348 available.
 3382 BioConductor-specific packages are installed, out of 3392 available.
 255 other R packages are installed.
 These are not in CRAN/BioConductor, and instead are hosted on github or elsewhere.